 - explanation of steps taken to reach the goal,

-The goal is the road map helping one plan how to get where they want to go or the “googled” directions for arriving at a destination.
-As one usually ‘googles” directions before starting to drive, the goal should lead to the finished project.
-Therefore, it is important that the goal be known at the start of the project so that the steps and learning experiences result in the project to be evaluated.
+The goal is the road map helping one plan how to get where they want to go or directions for arriving at a destination.
+In the same way one may reach a destination using Google, maps or a navigator tool before starting to drive, the goal should lead to the finished project.
+Therefore, the goal must be known at the start of the project so that the steps and learning experiences result in the project being evaluated.

 So what makes a strong goal?